 In the cool of the morning we set about putting the new forestay together.
 Only then did I realise that the Wrapstop fitting was absent.
 It must have disappeared over the side when the forestay parted in Lemaire Strait.
 I hadn’t given it a thought till now.
-The North sails people in BA have agreed to look for a replacement and one of them (Torkel, who found me the norseman terminal) is doing the San Fernando to Punta del Este race in 5 days time. f he can find the part he will bring it down and we can meet him there.
+The North sails people in BA have agreed to look for a replacement and one of them (Torkel, who found me the norseman terminal) is doing the San Fernando to Punta del Este race in 5 days time.
+If he can find the part he will bring it down and we can meet him there.
 It might dovetail nicely, as we have about 3 or 4 days work here in Piriapolis – antifouling, putting the forestay together, servicing the Maxprop, provisioning and refloating the boat.

 Uruguayans in Piriapolis don’t do food.
-That’s for sure.
-Lunch today was a 10 inch diameter chicken schnitzel that looked and tasted like an empty hot water bottle, on a bed of the usual diced salad and kiddie rusks.
+Lunch today was a 10 inch diameter chicken schnitzel that looked and tasted like an empty hot water bottle.
+I don’t understand how the coffee can be so execrable when Brazil is just next door.
 Thank god for agua minerale.
-The wine is undrinkable and at times hard to tell from the beer.
+Like mata, which is the national drink, wine here is undrinkable and at times hard to tell from the beer.